Assurance for clinical trial design with normally distributed outcomes: eliciting uncertainty about variances: Eliciting a distribution for a variance

-In this paper, we propose a new elicitation method for quantifying opinions about an uncertain population mean and variance.
+We propose a new elicitation method for quantifying opinions about an uncertain population mean and variance.
 Our method does not elicit judgements using hypothetical data and Bayes' theorem, it does not use predictive elicitation and it assumes independence between the mean and variance.
-The article is organised as follows.
-In the next section we briefly discuss some motivating applications where the prior distributions will be important.
-In Section \ref{sec:families} we discuss the choice of prior families of distributions for the uncertain mean and variance.
-In Section \ref{sec:method}, we present a detailed procedure of eliciting judgements using our proposed elicitation method.
-In Section \ref{sec:example}, we present a real elicitation example to illustrate the use of our proposed method in practice.